vuejs/vitepress/docs/en/guide/markdown.md

 <<< @/snippets/snippet.cs{1,2,4-6 c#:line-numbers}
 ```

-This is helpful if source language cannot be inferred from your file extension.
+This is helpful if a source language cannot be inferred from your file extension.

 ## Code Groups